 Some considerations for good content scheduling:

 - As with other marketing content, you need a timeline.
-Combine your editorial and social media calendars with an EA calendar to ensure that you are creating integrated content that reflects the business as a whole.
+Combine your editorial and social media calendars with an internal communications calendar to ensure that you are creating integrated content that reflects the business as a whole.
 If you are already producing external communications around Pride Month, for example, then it’s important to let your employee ambassadors know that in advance and to give them ideas and resources to create their own social posts too.

 - Discover what your people are most interested in.
 Pulse surveys can be a quick way to ask about topics people like or dislike, and your intranet communities (or Slack/Teams channels) can be an ideal discussion forum.
 Use forms to gauge the popularity of certain topics and then work to provide greater resources around them.
 Experience suggests that people are interested in other people.
 Consider communicating well on internal promotions, community action, recent hires, product launches that relied on teamwork, get-togethers and socials, team events, DE&I, or other topics that connect people with your organization’s purpose.